A 26-Gram Tailless Butterfly-Inspired Flapping-Wing Robot with Onboard Attitude Control: Results

 Based on these observations, the AirPulse robot adopted the Dc-Cu1 angle of \textit{Papilio demoleus} ($\sim$123°) as the geometric guide for carbon-fiber rod placement for forewings (Fig.~\ref{fig:SciRob_Fig1_BiomimeticDesign}G).
 To minimize mass, only one carbon rod was used per major longitudinal vein (R, M, Cu, A branches), an approach supported by evolutionary vein simplification in certain butterfly lineages (e.g., loss of R2 and Cu1 in \textit{Delias eucharis}).
 These rods intersect a main spanwise spar anchored from the wing base to tip, forming a discal cell-like structure.
 The leading-edge rod, together with the main spar and terminal junctions of the longitudinal veins, forms a costal analog that stiffens the anteromotoric region and efficiently transmits flapping torque.
 Together, these elements form a graded stiffness distribution: rigid costal and basal regions for effective torque transfer, moderately flexible discal area, and compliant distal regions (postdiscal, submarginal) for passive deformation.
 This compliance gradient closely parallels that of natural butterfly wings and contrasts with prior butterfly-inspired robots, whose venation designs typically rely on triangular reinforcement structures that are not biomechanically representative of real wings~\cite{festo2015emotionbutterfly, huang2022development,huang2023ustbutterfly}.
 For hindwings, we adopted a simplified carbon layout without venation.
 Prior studies have shown that butterfly hindwings primarily facilitate rapid aerial maneuvers rather than basic flight capabilities~\cite{jantzen2008}, making this simplification functionally justified and mass efficient.
+Lastly, the planform was modeled after swallowtail butterflies using closed periodic cubic B-splines with chord-length parameterization to ensure geometric reproducibility and wing symmetry (fig.~\ref{fig:SciRob_SM_WingContourParameterization} and Materials and Methods).